 Do not miss Neptune Fountain located, located below the Parterre Nord.
 The Queen’s Grove, The Ballroom Grove, The Girandole Grove and the Orangerie, located at the foot of the Palace.

 If you go to Versailles I suggest you visit the Grand/Petit Trianon park and Marie Antoinette domain.

-Getting to this park is very simple, it is 10min walking from the end of the gardens of Versailles if you do not want to walk you can use the internal train at 4.30 €/person to arrive even if I recommend you use it to return from the small Trianon to the feet of the castle.
+Getting to this park is very simple, it is 10min walking from the end of the gardens of Versailles if you do not want to walk you can use the internal train.
+It cost 4.30 €/person to arrive even if I recommend you use it to return from the small Trianon to the feet of the castle.

-Once you’ve visited the two Trianons, take a trip to the Marie Antoinette domain and its little houses, surrounded by little lakes and a big park where take a nap or doing picnic.
+Once you’ve visited the two Trianons, take a trip to the Marie Antoinette domain and its little houses.
+Surrounded by little lakes and a big park where take a nap or doing a picnic.